scottti312/scottti312/README.md

 - ⚡ Fun fact: ...
 -->

 Welcome!
 My name is Scott, I'm a Computer Science graduate and an aspiring software developer.
 Check out some of the personal and school projects I pinned below.
-Thanks for visiting.
+Feel free to contact me through the methods below.

 ## 🌱 I’m currently learning
 - Rust Programming Language